 Tribunals face an even tougher job when evaluating expert evidence on damages to determine an appropriate award.
 There are a number of ways in which tribunals can help themselves.
 Engaging with the expert process early, for example, in setting the issues or questions that expert evidence should address, asking the parties’ experts to explain the reasons for the differences between their opinions and expert witness conferencing, among others, can go a long way to help tribunals reach a fair damages award.

-- Arbitration under the North American Free Trade Agreement, award on damages dated 31 May 2002, paragraph 84.
+Arbitration under the North American Free Trade Agreement, award on damages dated 31 May 2002, para.
+84.